Philosyang/Philosyang.github.io/content/fun.md

 ## Rhythm Games

-I have been driving 100 miles to my nearest maimai dx arcade on a weekly basis since 2024-11 and I indulge and devour the vocaloid folder. maimai has become a significant and irreplacable part of my entertainment.
+maimai has become a significant and irreplacable part of my entertainment.
 I am also fortunate enough to be around an inclusive and friendly local social circle around this game, as well as making many friends beyond the game itself.

-I have heard that SEGA will officially bring maimai dx to the US in 2025 fall, here's copium.
-I probably will just drive to Round1 daily after work if that happens.
-I am also planning to get my hands on an adxlite (coming soon™️️) for majdata charts, and possibly mod the buttons to make it feel nearly as good.
+Now that SEGA has officially brought maimai to the US, I will just vibe the US-101 traffic after work and pick a maimai place that has fewer people.

+I also managed to get my hands on a used third-party maimai controller from one in San Jose, so my garage is always the emergency retreat option if all fails.
+It also enables me to play majdata fanmades, which I have high hopes on the whole concept (click the circles) and I am contributing code for a better majdata as another side of my maimai passion.

-I also do a bit of other rhythm games especially if they have vocaloid songs/covers such as ユメステ and プロセカ, but none is nearly as fun as maimai.
+I also do a bit of other rhythm games especially if they have vocaloid/niconico/anime songs/covers such as ユメステ and プロセカ, but none is nearly as fun as maimai.

 <details><summary>burnout, and prevention</summary>